Overview

 College Requirement

-• All CPH students, including SSW students, must complete the College Core Course, HRPR 1001.
+• All CPH students, including SSW students, must successfully complete, with a C or better, the College Core Course, HRPR 1001.

 Clearance Requirements